josheeg/Game-Note/README.md

 9k worked
 10k worked

-trying opencode as a alternative

 openhands toad configure so no timeout... https://huggingface.co/OpenHands/openhands-lm-7b-v0.1

 vs code seems more complex
 timeout was the issue

-grock free tier
-could these settings allow kilo code to run?

 # **server start**